County Council set to approve new secure children’s home in Sleaford area

 The proposed development, set to be located at Bone Mill Farm, on Bonemill Lane, off East Road on the outskirts of town, is expected to provide a secure environment for 28 children.

-It is expected to help meet the national and local demand for additional spaces for children’s criminal justice and welfare placements, as well as replacing the existing 12-bed secure children’s unit on Rookery Avenue in Sleaford.
+It is expected to help meet the national and local demand for additional spaces for children’s criminal justice and welfare placements, as well as replacing the existing 12-bed secure children’s unit in Sleaford.

 Advertisement